firebuild/firebuild/src/common/msg/README_FBB.txt

 necessary bookkeeping, including the string and string array pointers.
 It also keeps track of which required scalars have been set, so that FBB_foobar_send() can perform integrity checking before sending the data.
-This integrity checking is only performed if compile-time debugging (FBB_DEBUG) is enabled.
+This integrity checking can be disabled at compile-time by setting NDEBUG.
 Not setting a required field is considered programming error, thus results in an assertion failure, rather than some soft error to handle.

 Receiving and parsing message